saha0073/Playing-Flappy-Bird-with-Reinforcement-Learning/README.md

 ![title-pic](https://github.com/saha0073/Playing-Flappy-Bird-with-Reinforcement-Learning-in-Unity/blob/main/Capture_211.PNG)

-This repo contains Flappy Bird game in which a neural network has been trained to play Flappy Bird game itself using reinforcement learning (RL).
+This repo contains Flappy Bird game project in which a neural network has been trained to play Flappy Bird game by itself using reinforcement learning (RL).
+Unity ML-Agent package has been used to implement the reinforcement cycle, give rewards based on the actions and teach the neural network to play the game.
+The trained neural network was able to attain a high score of 211 in the Flappy Bird game, and it can be further improved with a few modifications.

 ## Techniques Used
 * GameEngine: Unity3D 20.3
 * Modeling Techniques: Reinforcement Learning, Machine Learning
 * Tech Stack: C#
-* Libraries: ML-Agents Release 10, ML-Agents Extensions Release 10
+* Packages: ML-Agents Release 10, ML-Agents Extensions Release 10
 * Unity tools: Ray Perception Sensor 3D, UI, Prefab, GameManager, Sprites, etc

-## A demo of playing Flappy Bird with RL!
+## Demo of playing Flappy Bird with RL!
-* Several demo of game view are also available in the `./Recordings` folder
+* The`./Recordings` folder contains several recordings during the game play.
 <p align="center"><img src="https://github.com/saha0073/Playing-Flappy-Bird-with-Reinforcement-Learning-in-Unity/blob/main/Recordings/ezgif.com-gif-maker.gif" style="width:80%"\></p>

-## Getting Started
-### To Run the Unity application
+## To Run the Unity application
 * Clone this repo, and open the project in Unity.
-Here I used Unity 20.3.
+Here Unity 20.3 has been used.
-* Go into the package manager and please make sure the project have ML-Agents Release 10, and Input System 1.1.0-preview.3
+* Go into the package manager and please make sure the project have ML-Agents Release 10, and Input System 1.1.0-preview.3.
-* Now open the SampleScene_AgentSetup, and hit play.
-The trained model should play the Flappy Bird game
+* Now open the SampleScene_AgentSetup from the Scenes folder, please check that `Flappy_11-04 (NN Model)` is loaded in the Behaviour Parameters section of the Environment/Player gameobject.
+Now hit play and the trained model should play the Flappy Bird game.

+If you have any questions please feel free to connect with me on [Linkedin](https://www.linkedin.com/in/subhodip-saha-li/)

+Happy Learning!